swayamduhan/notes/java/02 - Writing Java.md

 - we can also perform arithmetic on character literals eg : `char myChar  ='A'` then `myChar++` gives `B` keep in mind, java treats them as their ASCII unicode codes and performs on that. here, A is 65 and B is 66
+- to simply swap variables, we can use a 3rd variable, `x, y = y,x` doesnt work here. eg : `temp = a; a = b; b = temp;`

 ***Rest of the shit comes in Reference Data Types (later)***

+### Primitive vs Reference
+- primitive hold data, have 1 value, use less memory and are fast
+- reference hold address, have multiple values, use more memory and slow
 ## Type Conversion and Casting

 #### Type conversion :